Block / CMU Calculator

 💡 If your project involves smaller, more decorative units, our Brick Calculator can help you estimate quantities for traditional brickwork, which has different coverage rates and installation considerations.

-Consider a homeowner embarking on a landscaping project, aiming to build a 20-foot long and 4-foot high garden retaining wall using standard CMU blocks.
+Consider a homeowner embarking on a landscaping project, aiming to build a 20-foot long and 4-foot high garden retaining wall using standard CMU blocks, with no openings.

-2. Estimate Blocks Needed: Next, apply the conversion factor for standard CMU blocks.
-Blocks Needed = 80 ft² × 1.125 blocks/ft² = 90 blocks
+3. Estimate Base Blocks Needed: Using the standard coverage rate of 1.125 blocks per square foot.
+Base Blocks Needed = 80 sq ft × 1.125 blocks/sq ft = 90 blocks

-Therefore, for a 20 ft long by 4 ft high retaining wall, the homeowner would need to purchase 95 standard CMU blocks to account for a 5% waste factor.
+Therefore, for a 20 ft long by 4 ft high retaining wall, the homeowner would need to purchase 95 standard CMU blocks, approximately 1.2 bags of mortar, and 6.4 cubic feet of grout, with an estimated material cost of $238.

 💡 When constructing any exterior wall, understanding environmental forces is crucial.
 Our Wind Load Calculator can help assess the structural demands your wall might face from strong winds, informing design and material choices.